-Part Time Employment AgreementSuitable for part time employees in any industry, this Part Time Employment Agreement is essential when hiring new employees for your business.
+Part Time Employment AgreementThis Part Time Employment Agreement is essential when hiring new employees for your business.
 It is suitable for any industry.

 All employees should have a written employment agreement and it is important to clearly document in writing the agreement between yourself and your employee.
 A Part Time Employment Agreement is a great way for you to lay out the terms, expectations, and responsibilities of a permanent employee who is working on a part time basis.